lemmingDev/ESP32-BLE-Gamepad/README.md

 The decision was made to set defaults to 0 for minimum and 32767 for maximum (previously -32767 to 32767) This was due to the fact that non-Windows operating systems and some online web-based game controller testers didn't play well with negative numbers.
 Existing sketches should take note, and see the DrivingControllerTest example for how to set back to -32767 if wanted

-This version of the library has been tested against NimBLE-Arduino version 2 (as of publishing, 1.4 is the latest released version, so currently only available at https://github.com/h2zero/NimBLE-Arduino/tree/master)
+This version of the library has been tested against NimBLE-Arduino version 1.4; the latest released version --> https://github.com/h2zero/NimBLE-Arduino/releases/tag/1.4.0

 Please see updated examples